QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Overview
 ============

-In particular, we will examine the structure of matrices and linear operators (e.g., dense, sparse, symmetric, tridiagonal, banded) and discuss how it can be exploited to radically increase the performance of solving the problems.
+In this lecture, we examine the structure of matrices and linear operators (e.g., dense, sparse, symmetric, tridiagonal, banded) and discuss how it can be exploited to radically increase the performance of solving large problems.

-We build on :doc:`linear algebra <linear_algebra>`, :doc:`orthogonal projections <orth_proj>`, and :doc:`finite Markov Chains <finite_markov>`.
+We build on applications discussed in previous lectures: :doc:`linear algebra <linear_algebra>`, :doc:`orthogonal projections <orth_proj>`, and :doc:`Markov chains <finite_markov>`.

-The methods in this section are called direct methods, and they are qualitatively similar to performing Gaussian elimination to factor matrices and solve systems.
-In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we examine a different approach with iterative algorithms, and generalized the matrices as linear operators.y
+The methods in this section are called direct methods, and they are qualitatively similar to performing Gaussian elimination to factor matrices and solve systems of equations.
+In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we examine a different approach, using iterative algorithms, where matrices can be thought up more generally as linear operators.

 The list of specialized packages for these tasks is enormous and growing, but some of the important organizations to look at are `JuliaMatrices <https://github.com/JuliaMatrices>`_ , `JuliaSparse <https://github.com/JuliaSparse>`_, and `JuliaMath <https://github.com/JuliaMath>`_

-**NOTE** This lecture explores techniques linear algebra, with an emphasis on large systems.
-You may wish to review multiple-dispatch and generic programming in  :doc:`introduction to types <../getting_starting_julia/introduction_to_types>`, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.
+*NOTE*: You may wish to review multiple-dispatch and generic programming in  :doc:`introduction to types <../getting_starting_julia/introduction_to_types>`, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.

 Setup
 ------------------